 While there could be older pipes or fixtures within specific campus buildings that contain lead, periodic flushing of water systems plus corrosion control treatment techniques mean that lead levels above the EPA action level of 15 parts per billion are highly unlikely.

-For additional information on lead in drinking water, please refer to KAW's "Frequently Asked Questions on Water Quality" or read this Fact Sheet on Drinking Water Quality from the UK Environmental Management Department.
+For additional information on lead in drinking water, please refer to KAW's "Frequently Asked Questions on Water Quality".
 KAW or the UK Environmental Management Department can perform drinking water testing if a justifiable request is received.

 UK Health & Safety (UKHS) is responsible for the safety of all other uses of lead on-campus.
 UKHS performs periodic air and surface wipe sampling during these processes, and ensures that affected persons are trained on the safe use of these products.
 Examples: